mcaesmann/mcaesmann.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hi,
+Welcome!

-I'm a PhD student in economics at the University of Zurich supervised by Joachim Voth and David Yanagizawa-Drott.
+I am a PhD student in Economics at the University of Zurich supervised by Joachim Voth and David Yanagizawa-Drott.
+More information is available in my CV.

-Currently, I am visiting UC Berkeley hosted by Gérard Roland.
+My research focuses on the intersection of political economics, economic history and cultural economics.

-I'm an applied microeconomist interested in political economy, economic history and cultural economics.
+News: In spring 2024, I am visiting UC Berkeley hosted by Gérard Roland.

 {style="text-align: justify;"}